gcunhase/PaperNotes/notes/revnet.md

 ## [The Reversible Residual Network: Backpropagation Without Storing Activations](https://papers.nips.cc/paper/6816-the-reversible-residual-network-backpropagation-without-storing-activations)
 Aidan N. Gomez et al., NeurIPS 2017 (Poster)

-TLDR; RevNet is "a variant of ResNets where each layer's activations can be reconstructed exactly from the next layer" [1,2].
+TLDR; RevNet is a reversible ResNet, where "each layer's activations can be reconstructed exactly from the next layer" [1,2].

 <table>
     <tr>